Krish0018/Krish0018/README.md

 ### Hi there 👋, I'm Krishna Verma

-I'm working as freelance Data Scientist/Analyst at Fiverr.
+I'm working as freelance Data Scientist/Analyst.
 I've more than 5 years of total experinece in different industries.
 Proficient in Python, SQL, Power BI, Tableau, Machine Learning.
 Also I'm learning about Cloud Computing.

 - 🔭 I’m currently working on Analytics projects.
 - 👯 I’m looking to collaborate on open source.